 A content and editorial consultant specializing in persuasive engagement, Jay serves clients ranging from NASA to Southwest Airlines to the Wharton School of Business.
 (See clients and case stories here.)

 A former editorial director with Rodale Inc. (publishers of Men’s Health, Prevention, and the South Beach Diet), Jay is the former editor of the Dartmouth Alumni Magazine, group publisher of the Ivy League Network, founding editor of US Airways Attaché, deputy editor of Outside, and vice president of content for the SiteShell Network, an online consortium of radio stations.

 Jay lives with his wife, Dorothy Behlen Heinrichs, a principal gifts officer for the Dartmouth Medical School and Dartmouth-Hitchcock Medical Center.
 They live on 150 acres at the base of Cardigan Mountain in New Hampshire.

-I share the secrets of persuasion in fast-moving, interactive presentations to groups ranging in size from 100 to 2,000.
+Jay shares the secrets of persuasion in fast-moving, interactive presentations to groups ranging in size from 100 to 2,000.
 Recent appearances include Prepaid Expo (Orlando), National Association of Realtors (Lake Tahoe), Beachbody (Orange County, CA), University of Virginia, CUE (San Antonio), Southwest Airlines (Dallas), and Mindshare (Bali, Indonesia).
-You can see my clients and what I did for them here.

-Combining rhetoric with marketing techniques, I teach some of the most powerful tools of persuasion, ranging from "Ethos C4" to the "Eddie Haskell Ploy."
+Combining rhetoric with marketing techniques, he teaches some of the most powerful tools of persuasion, ranging from "Ethos C4" to the "Eddie Haskell Ploy."